project-codeflare/appwrapper/kube-state-metrics/README.md

-This directory contains configuration files for enabling [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/) to report metrics for AppWrappers.
+This directory contains configuration files for enabling [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics/) to report metrics for AppWrapper.

 The file [appwrapper-ksm-cm.yaml](./appwrapper-ksm-cm.yaml) defines a configuration map that can be volume-mounted into the